dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 assumption is that there are no blank cells above the last name in the column.

-Here’s another way of determining the next empty row:
+Here's another way of determining the next empty row:

 NextRow = Cells(Rows.Count, 1).End(xlUp).Row + 1